cameraui/docs/plugins/homekit.md

 4. In the Apple **Home** app, choose **Add Accessory** and scan the camera's QR code, or enter its PIN.
 Repeat for each camera.

 Once added, the camera streams in Home and supports **HomeKit Secure Video** recording if you've set that up in Home.

+## What ends up where

+A camera comes across as one accessory with everything that belongs to it: its motion sensor, doorbell button, spotlight, siren, and battery.

+Every other [exposed sensor](/sensors/) (contact, occupancy, smoke, leak, temperature, humidity, lock, garage, switch, security system, standalone lights and sirens) lives behind a single **camera.ui Bridge** accessory.
+The bridge appears as soon as the first such sensor is exposed; pair it once and every sensor you expose later joins automatically.
+Its QR code and PIN sit in the plugin's settings.

+Whether a sensor comes across at all is the **Expose sensor** toggle on the [Sensors page](/sensors/setup#the-sensors-page).

 ## Fast streaming